RegressionAndOtherStoriesJulia/RegressionAndOtherStories.jl/README.md

 In doing this I will move over several important functions from StatisticalRethinking.jl as well, e.g. `link()`.

 I expect I can use ParetoSmoothedImportanceSampling.jl and StructuralCausalModels.jl as is.

-## Notebook maintenance

-Pluto is a great tool and definitely leads to a different programming style.
-But it is also new and thus will continue to develop rapidly (I hope).
-One aspect, as the developer/maintainer of 4 projects each containing a growing number of notebooks, I have found updating packages in these notebooks is time consuming.

-For now I am using a (homegrown) maintenance function (`update_ros_notebooks()`) which will remove the Project and Manifest sections in selected notebooks.

-This function I is used before storing all notebooks on GitHub.

 ## Issues, comments and questions